atiliomf/atiliomf.github.io/_posts/2023-04-06-um-privacy-policy.md

 ### Log Data

 We want to inform you that whenever you visit our Service, we collect information that your browser sends to us that is called Log Data.
 This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser version, pages of our Service that you visit, the time and date of your visit, the time spent on those pages, and other statistics.

+### Cookies

+Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
+These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

+This Service does not use these “cookies” explicitly.
+However, the app may use third-party code and libraries that use “cookies” to collect information and improve their services.
+You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
+If you choose to refuse our cookies, you may not be able to use some portions of this Service.

 ### Service Providers